What is Manslaughter?

 It broadly falls into two categories.
-The first is manslaughter by a dangerous and unlawful act (sometimes called MUDA).
+The first is manslaughter by an unlawful and dangerous act (sometimes called MUDA).
 The second is manslaughter by gross negligence.

 Manslaughter by Unlawful and Dangerous Act (MUDA)

 The most common type of manslaughter by an unlawful and dangerous act is where a person assaults another person without intending to cause serious damage or death, but the victim dies anyway.
-This could occur, for example, in a fist fight, where there was no weapon used.
-The intention may be to assault the victim, but not to seriously assault or kill the victim.
+This could occur, for example, in a fight, where there was no weapon used.
+The intention may be to assault the victim, but not to cause serious harm or kill the victim.
 The intention for murder is not there, so the death is manslaughter.

 ‘One punch' manslaughter cases